Summary

 - The admission requirements listed above are minimum requirements and do not guarantee admission to the program.

-- Admissions are governed by the general regulations in effect for graduate studies.
+- Admissions are governed by the academic regulations in effect for graduate studies.

 Master’s with Thesis